johnthesmith/flumen/en/flumen.md

 # Definition of Flumen

-Flumen (lat flumen, rus поток) is a pair of natural numbers joined by a unit direction from the first number to the second, where the direction does not depend on the values of the numbers (analogous to a directed edge in a graph), denoted as F(a,b).
+Flumen (lat flumen, eng stream) is a pair of natural numbers joined by a unit direction from the first number to the second, where the direction does not depend on the values of the numbers (analogous to a directed edge in a graph), denoted as F(a,b).

 A basic element of the [Flumen theory](README.md).